blazej222/PG-HWLD/README.md

 ## Description of utilities

 ### DataSetPacker
-DataSetPacker provides an ability to pack the dataset from by-class directory format to `.mat`.
+DataSetPacker provides an ability to pack the dataset from by-class directory format to `.mat` (used by TextCaps model).

 ### DirectorySplitter
 DirectorySplitter splits a dataset into `train` and `test` directories by moving files to appropriate folders, respecting `split_ratio`.